isaacnmm/pestpolicy-hugo2XX/content/posts/raspberry-pi-3-b-review/index.md

 layout: post
 ---

-There is so much fun in DIY Raspberry Pi projects, such as security cameras and digital weather stations. - [Raspberry Pi model 3 B+](https://www.raspberrypi. org/products/[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)-model-b-plus/)is the newest upgrade, being more flexible and powerful, but still low priced.
+There is so much fun in DIY Raspberry Pi projects, such as security cameras and digital weather stations. - [Raspberry Pi model 3 B+](https://www.raspberrypi.org/products/[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)-model-b-plus/)isthe newest upgrade, being more flexible and powerful, but still low priced.

-I recently run a test for the[micro-SD card for [Raspberry](https://pestpolicy.com/best-os-for-raspberry-pi-3/) Pi 3](https://pestpolicy.com/best-sd-card-for-raspberry-pi-3/).
-The upgrade brings superior WiFi performance, wired LAN performance, CPU frequency (200MHz faster), and other significant modifications but still maintained the 1GB memory.
+I recently run a test for the[micro-SD card for [Raspberry](https://pestpolicy.com/best-os-for-raspberry-pi-3/)Pi 3](https://pestpolicy.com/best-sd-card-for-raspberry-pi-3/).The upgrade brings superior WiFi performance, wired LAN performance, CPU frequency (200MHz faster), and other significant modifications but still maintained the 1GB memory.

 Below are the first impressions and benchmarks after a brief but thorough experience with the new Raspberry Pi model 3 B+.